M.F.A. Thesis Guidelines

 In general, the first reader (or Thesis Director) should be a tenure-line faculty member in your primary genre.
 The Director is the person you will work with most often while you are writing and revising your thesis.
 He or she will also help you draft and submit your Thesis Proposal.

 Allow plenty of time to recruit your committee.
 Faculty are very busy, and sometimes your first choices may not have time to serve.

-Before you can enroll in your six Thesis Units (ENGL 299), you must have your proposal approved by the Department Graduate Committee.
+Before you can enroll in your four Thesis Units (ENGL 299), you must have your proposal approved by the Department Graduate Committee.
 This committee is a group of half a dozen tenure-line faculty members who meet regularly to discuss the department’s MA and MFA programs.

 The MFA degree qualifies our graduates to teach literature and writing at the undergraduate and graduate level; therefore, members of the Graduate Committee read these proposals looking for evidence that the candidate is, in fact, qualified to teach at a university.
 In our MFA program, writers are expected not only to know how to write creative prose and poetry but also to discuss their work and its influences, as well as its relationship to contemporary literature.
 Proposals should demonstrate expertise with the literary environment and clearly place the thesis within a context that will enable literature scholars to assess its value and potential as an artistic contribution.
+The thesis proposal is an important demonstration of your professionalism.
 Carelessness or flippancy will earn your proposal a rejection.
-The thesis proposal is an important demonstration of your professionalism.

 The first step in writing a thesis proposal is to meet with your Thesis Director.
-Among other things, he or she will help you determine your project’s scope so it can be completed in one or two semesters.
+Among other things, he or she will help you determine your project’s scope so that it can be completed in one or two semesters.
 This is one of the main questions the Graduate Committee asks about every thesis proposal (MA or MFA).
 Your Thesis Director can also provide you with examples of past proposals.

 Your proposal should have three sections: